-- 13.8 Do make sure that if you are proposing, seconding or supporting a decision contrary to officer recommendations or the development plan that you clearly identify and understand the planning reasons leading to this conclusion/decision.
+identify and understand the planning reasons leading to this conclusion/decision.
 These reasons must be given prior to the vote and be recorded.
-Be aware that you may have to justify the resulting decision by giving evidence in the event of any challenge. - Do, where necessary, consider the drafting of conditions for sensitive applications that the planning meeting wish to approve against Officer recommendation at the next meeting of the planning meeting to allow Officers to formulate appropriate conditions and provide the planning meeting with any relevant further information.
+Be aware that you may have to justify the resulting decision by giving evidence in the event of any challenge.

+- 13.9 Do, where necessary, consider the drafting of conditions for sensitive applications that the planning meeting wish to approve against Officer recommendation at the next meeting of the planning meeting to allow Officers to formulate appropriate conditions and provide the planning meeting with any relevant further new information. - 13.10 Do, where necessary, consider deferring the consideration of an application to another meeting if there is a very strong objection from officers on the validity of reasons, to allow the proposed reasons to be tested and discussed further. - 13.11 Do comply with the Protocols adopted by the Strategic Planning Board.